drsaint1/mini-game/README.md

 ### Network Configuration Issues

-If you can't connect to Etherlink Testnet:
+If you can't connect to Somnia Testnet:

 1. Manually add the network in MetaMask: